omundy/learn-javascript/topics/data-structures/data-structures.md

 ## Loop Anatomy

-The `for` loop in Javascript explicitly shows the three parts of its control structure: 1) Create control variable 2) Test the condition 3) Iterate on each loop
+The `for` loop in Javascript explicitly shows the three parts of a loop control structure: 1) Create control variable 2) Test the condition 3) Iterate on each loop

 <img  src="../../assets/img/javascript-anatomy-loop-for.png">